-To open the Demo Project later, close your current project and click the Demo Project button displayed in the center pane under the “No project is loaded.” message.
+To open the Demo Project later, click Help and select Example Project.
+Or, close your current project and click the Open Example button displayed in the center pane under the “No project is loaded.” message.

 Note: You can edit the demo project without any limitation, even with the FREE plan.

 The main purpose of this project is to provide new users a working example how to specify and manage requirements for a SW development project in ReqView.

 This project describes user needs, risks, SW requirements, verification tests and solution architecture for a simplified functionality of ReqView application version v1.0.

 Note: This is an example project, which is not complete.